What to do if you missed the self-assessment tax return deadline

 This gives a total potential penalty of £1,600 – even for those who have no tax to pay but still submit late.
 Needless to say, if your tax return is still sitting on your to do pile, get it done now!

-HMRC is taking a tough approach to this year’s tax return process.
+HMRC now takes a tougher approach to the tax return process.
 So if you have not yet filed but need to and have no credible excuse, you’ll really just have to cough up.

 But what counts as a credible – or to use HMRC’s language, reasonable – excuse in the eyes of the powers-that-be?